Bachelor of Arts

 LES 333.
 ECCE: Sexual Orientation and Public Policy.
 3 Hours.

 Interdisciplinary examination of factual basis of majority ideas about sexual orientation, gender identity, or sexuality used to assign important legal rights and disabilities to lesbian, gay bisexual, transgender and queer communities.
 Explores political movements and issues involved in the struggle for civil rights for sexual minorities.
 Requires an open mind.
-Course Information: Same as POS 333, SOA 333, and WGS 333.
+Course Information: Same as PSC 333, SOA 333, and WGS 333.
 This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of U.S. Communities.

 LES 334.
 ECCE: Sexuality, Law, and Politics.
 3 Hours.